ostaptan/varvara/README.md

 ### Gem is still developing.
 It's not ready for usage.

-Displays your routes, classes, modules and thier methods & variables.
-Provides full stack of hierarcy, dependencies, associations and configurations of your project.
+Displays your routes, classes, modules and their methods & variables.
+Provides full stack of hierarchy, dependencies, associations and configurations of your project.

 ## Installation

 Add this line to your application's Gemfile:

+	group :development do
     	gem 'varvara'
+	end

 And then execute: